anjana-codes/webmin_06_project/README.md

 python -m pip install jupyterlab
 ```
 ## Tools and Libraries

   1. BeautifulSoup4: For web scraping and parsing HTML documents
   2. spaCy: For natural language processing, tokenization, and lemmatization.
-  3. SpacyTextBlob: For sentiment analysis.
+  3. collections: For counting word frequencies.
-  4. Matplotlib: For visualizing sentence scores.
+  4. matplotlib: For visualizing sentence scores.
-  5. Requests: For fetching web pages.
+  5. requests: For fetching web pages.

+## Key Task
+  1. Web Scraping: Extracted an article’s HTML using BeautifulSoup and saved it as a file.
+  2. Text Extraction: Loaded the saved HTML and extracted text content using BeautifulSoup's .get_text() method.
+  3. Token and Lemma Analysis: Found the 5 most freuent tokens and lemmas in the article (excluding stopwords, punctuation, and spaces).
+  4. Sentence Scoring: Scored sentences by their token and lemma occurrences, visualized the results using histograms.
+  5. Nouns-Only Analysis: Explained how to focus only on nouns for the analysis using spaCy’s part-of-speech tagging.
+  6. Visualization: Created histograms to show the distribution of sentence scores.

 ## Export to HTML
 Export Using Jupyter Menu